Shending-Help/Robyn-Intro/README.md

 - Robyn the web server we use to run the landing page
 - Python the language we use to write the code
 - HTML and CSS to structure and style the landing page

+# Installation

+you need to have python installed on your machine to run the project and to have pip installed to install the dependencies

+- clone the project
+- cd into the project
+- install robyn using pip `pip install robyn`

+# Usage

+- run the project using `python3 app.py --dev`